pearcej/complex/_sources/EvolutionOfCooperation/Results.rst

 .. figure:: Figures/figure_13.2.png
     :align: center
-    :alt: "Figure 13.2: Average niceness across all genomes in the population (left), and fraction of population that cooperates in the first round (right)."
+    :alt: "Figure 14.2: Average niceness across all genomes in the population (left), and fraction of population that cooperates in the first round (right)."

-    Figure 13.2: Average niceness across all genomes in the population (left), and fraction of population that cooperates in the first round (right).
+    Figure 14.2: Average niceness across all genomes in the population (left), and fraction of population that cooperates in the first round (right).

-:ref:`Figure 13.2 <fig_avg_nice>` (left) shows the results: starting from 0, average niceness increases quickly to 0.75, then oscillates between 0.4 and 0.85, with a long-term mean near 0.65.
+:ref:`Figure 14.2 <EOC_fig_2>` (left) shows the results: starting from 0, average niceness increases quickly to 0.75, then oscillates between 0.4 and 0.85, with a long-term mean near 0.65.
 Again, that’s a lot of niceness!

 Looking specifically at the opening move, we can track the fraction of agents that cooperate in the first round.
 Here’s the ``instrument``: